MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/resultsschema-v2/element-trustedcertificate.md

 ---
-Description: Contains errors from processing any of the TrustedCertificate element from the last provisioning attempt.
+description: Contains errors from processing any of the TrustedCertificate element from the last provisioning attempt.
 Search.Product: eADQiWindows 10XVcnh
 title: TrustedCertificate
 ms.assetid: 97eae84a-4357-462b-b516-3099916839c6